SharvanCN1/UNet-Implementation/README.md

 # U-Net implementation using PyTorch on Google Colab

-We implement the well-known image segmentatation architecture, [U-Net](https://arxiv.org/abs/1505.04597) for segmentation of neural structures in electron microscopic stacks.
+The well-known image segmentatation architecture is implemented, [U-Net](https://arxiv.org/abs/1505.04597) for segmentation of neural structures in electron microscopic stacks.
-Because [the segmentation challenge website](brainiac2.mit.edu/isbi_challenge/) indicated in [the website](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) of the authors (of the U-Net article) is (apparently) no longer accessible, we use the datasets (i.e., `volumes-train.tif`, `labels-train.tif`, `volumes-test.tif`) shared in [the repository](https://github.com/zhixuhao/unet/tree/master/data/membrane).
+Because [the segmentation challenge website](brainiac2.mit.edu/isbi_challenge/) indicated in [the website](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) of the authors (of the U-Net article) is (apparently) no longer accessible, the datasets (i.e., `volumes-train.tif`, `labels-train.tif`, `volumes-test.tif`) shared in [the repository](https://github.com/zhixuhao/unet/tree/master/data/membrane) are used.

-Our U-Net architecture is inspired by the Coursera course [Apply GANs](https://www.coursera.org/learn/apply-generative-adversarial-networks-gans/home/week/2).
+The U-Net architecture is inspired by the Coursera course [Apply GANs](https://www.coursera.org/learn/apply-generative-adversarial-networks-gans/home/week/2).

 ---